Skip to content

 Do you have a lost and found?

 During a camp week, we hold on to left items for campers to pick up the next day.
-All unclaimed items are donated to a local charity at the end of every camp week.
+All unclaimed items are donated to a local charity at the end of the season.
 Please label everything to assist camp leaders in returning items to your child.
 Please also check your child’s belongings at the end of each camp day and notify the camp leaders at your camp during drop off the next day, if any item is missing.

 How many counsellors are at camp?